 - The Dragon: Subverted.
 She initially appears to be Sebastian Shaw's second-in-command, but is defeated by Erik and Xavier fairly early on and doesn't play a significant role for the rest of the film.

 - Emotionless Girl: She has a frosty temperament, so her surname is appropriate.

 - Everyone Loves Blondes: Emma has blond hair and can effortlessly seduce most men thanks to the combination of her naturally good looks and her trademark telepathy.
 She exploits this to lure influential people into the Hellfire Club's grasp.

 - Fur and Loathing: She is an antagonist and her default outfit is a mink.

 - Implied Love Interest: To Sebastian Shaw; his term of endearment for her is "love," and he calls her "the most exquisite thing I've ever seen in my life."
 There's also this line:Emma Frost: If that telepath gets inside your head, he won't be as much fun as I am.

 - Ms. Fanservice: Her main costume looks rather like something a stripper would wear, and she actually strips clothes a few times during X-Men: First Class.

 - Non-Indicative Name: She has crystal-like (and anti-psychic) powers, not ice powers.

 - No-Sell: Charles' mind reading doesn't work on her when she's crystalline.
-So Erik uses his powers to weaken her.
+During her battle against Xavier, Erik is forced to use his powers to weaken her.

 - Sudden Sequel Death Syndrome: Listed among the mutants who died between X-Men: First Class and X-Men: Days of Future Past by Magneto.